great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/volume.md

 While volume management is a critical component of data quality, it's just one facet of a comprehensive data engineering strategy.
 To build on the foundations laid in this guide, consider the following steps:

 1. Integrate volume-focused Expectations into your CI/CD pipelines, enabling automated checks at key points in your data flow.
-Follow our step-by-step guide on [integrating Great Expectations with Github Actions](https://greatexpectations.io/blog/github-actions) to streamline your deployment process.
+Follow our step-by-step guide on [integrating GX with Github Actions](https://greatexpectations.io/blog/github-actions) to streamline your deployment process.

 2. Explore the [Expectation Gallery](https://greatexpectations.io/expectations/) to identify Expectations that complement your volume management strategy and address other dimensions of data quality.
 Experiment with combining different Expectations to create a robust validation framework tailored to your specific data quality challenges.